GoogleCloudPlatform/community/tutorials/shared-vpc-gke-cloud-memorystore/index.md

 ## Before you begin

-For this tutorial, you need three [Google Cloud projects](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects) to configure the Shared VPC netowrk and the service projects.
+For this tutorial, you need three [Google Cloud projects](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects) to configure the Shared VPC network and the service projects.
 To make cleanup easiest, create new projects for this tutorial, so you can delete the projects when you're done.
 For details, see the "Cleaning up" section at the end of the tutorial.

 1. Create three [Google Cloud projects](https://console.cloud.google.com/cloud-resource-manager).